On the Geometry of Receiver Operating Characteristic and Precision-Recall Curves

+We next introduce a function to which most properties of any binary classifier can be attributed.
 For any $u \in [0,1]$, $F_n^{-1}(u)$ is a mapping from the negative class probability space back to the score space.
 In other words, $F_n^{-1}(u)$ provides the score $t$ at which the probability of observing scores given to sample points from class $c_n$ is $u$ (i.e., a fraction $u$ of the negative class distribution lies below $t$).
 Therefore, applying $F_p$ to this same threshold---i.e., evaluating $F_p\bigl(F_n^{-1}(u)\bigr)$---answers the question: \textit{``Given the threshold where $u$ proportion of scores assigned to negatives lie below, how likely is it that a score assigned to a sample point from the positive class also falls below this same threshold (resulting in its misclassification)?''} A good classifier would make this probability negligible, so that a threshold accommodating a certain portion of negatives does not include too many positives.
 With this insight, we define

-as a \textit{positive-to-negative class leakage function}, since it measures how much the negative threshold at level $u$ encroaches upon the positive distribution. $G(\cdot)$ is a monotonic mapping between two probability spaces: $G(\cdot): [0, 1] \to [0, 1]$ and it fulfills $G(0) = 0$ and $G(1) = 1$ with a probability density function:
+as the \textit{positive-to-negative class leakage function}, since it measures how much the negative threshold at level $u$ encroaches upon the positive distribution. $G(\cdot)$ is a monotonic mapping between two probability spaces: $G(\cdot): [0, 1] \to [0, 1]$ and it fulfills $G(0) = 0$ and $G(1) = 1$ with a probability density function:

 Intuitively, the more $f_n(\cdot)$ and $f_p(\cdot)$ overlap, the larger the area under $G(\cdot)$ becomes, indicating that many positive sample points are scored below a threshold chosen for negatives.
-We will provide supporting evidence for this property in Section~\ref{sec:auroc}.
+We will provide supporting evidence for this property in Section~\ref{sec:classifier_metrics}.